frank-ventures/teched-week03-project/README.md

 I got all the buttons to function as intended, adding further depth to the user interaction.
 Adding 'next/previous page' buttons was as simple as modifying the 'page number' in the string passed to the API query.

+The 'Lighthouse' score is pretty good as well!

 ### Sticky points

 When trying to implement the Unsplash API I went down the wrong rabbit hole!
 I mis-read part of the documentation which made linking my JS much harder than it needed to be.